Pradeep-Stha20/shoeish/README.md

   - Payment Integration
     - Esewa wallet is added

-# Designed and Developed in team for semester Project
+# Designed and Developed for semester Project
 # For Running this
 - Simply you can clone the proect
 - Import sql file name ShoeIsh.sql
-- URL for customer panel : localhost/digi
+- URL for customer panel :localhost/shoeish/login.php
-- URL for admin panel : localhost/digi/admin/
+- URL for admin panel : localhost/shoish/admin/login.php

 # Credentials for admin Panel
 - Email : tjiten123@gmail.com